lxndio/reportron/README.md

 Generate pdf reports from json HTTP requests using .tex template files.

-## using reportron
+## Using reportron

-Fire a HTTP POST request at `localhost:8000/generate` with body:
+Fire an HTTP POST request to `localhost:8000/generate` with body:
 ```json
 {
     "template": "test",